tengfei-emory/QuantNorm/README.md

 spearman.cor <- QuantNorm(dat.sc3[rowSums(dat.sc3 != 0) > 622/4,],batch=as.numeric(as.factor(batch)),cor_method='spearman',logdat=F,max=5)
 ```
-Then we could use SC3 in the following way (SC3 codes are borrowed from [SC3 bioconductor manual](http://www.bioconductor.org/packages/release/bioc/vignettes/SC3/inst/doc/SC3.html#singlecellexperiment-qc-and-scater))
+Then we could use SC3 in the following way (SC3 codes are borrowed from [SC3 bioconductor manual](http://www.bioconductor.org/packages/release/bioc/vignettes/SC3/inst/doc/SC3.html#singlecellexperiment-qc-and-scater)).
+Since SC3 is not a deterministic method, the resulting ARI index can vary, as shown in the supplementary fig. S5 in [Fei et al, 2018](https://doi.org/10.1093/bioinformatics/bty117) paper.

 ```{r}
 # Run the SC3 algorithm step by step